OHI-Science/bhi-1.0-archive/baltic2015/prep/CS/cs_prep.md

 1. Could use current extent x 1.25 applied equally to all BHI regions as a reference point?'
 2.  use the current extent of zostera meadows (total area) in each BHI region.
 Use status as that extent\*weight of threat level (by BHI region only).
 Therefore if zostera not threatened in a BHI region - score is 100 because full extent is not threatened.
 If threatened, score is lower?"

-TODO: decide what to do with area data.
-See section 4.3.

 ``` r
 cov_type_wt = data.frame(coverage = c("NA", "sparse", "dense"),